Tragus Piercing: Pain, Benefits, Healing Time, Cost, Jewelry, Sizes, Aftercare

 While many people opt for a tragus piercing for its aesthetic appeal, it's worth noting that some believe it could offer health benefits similar to a daith piercing (a piercing just above the ear canal).

-Although research is limited to a few case reports, there's some indication that daith piercings might help alleviate migraines.
+Although research is limited to a few case reports, there's some indication that tragus or daith piercings might help alleviate migraines.
 The theory is that these piercings could function like acupuncture, stimulating pressure points and nerves to relieve pain.

 However, there is a lack of support for using tragus or daith piercings as effective forms of migraine treatment.